 Students are responsible for documenting this time in a manner approved by the faculty advisor of the journal.
 Students will be evaluated on a credit/no credit basis.

-(f) Credit for Moot Court, Mock Trial, and ADR Competitions
+(f) Credit for Moot Court and Mock Trial Competitions

 (g) Credit for Teaching Assistants and Research Assistants